envicutor/documentation/related_work.rst

   </body>
   </html>

 In order to solve such problem, one would need to implement an network-interface-cloning method like the one used in Docker containers.
 However, even that does not entirely solve the problem; submissions might be able to send requests to nodes on the same network as the host node (the router does not know such requests are coming from the sandboxes).
-So if we have a database server in the same network as that of the node hosting the code execution system, the submissions will be to access it.
+So if we have a database server in the same network as that of the node hosting the code execution system, the submissions will be able to access it.
 Some sort of firewall would be needed.
 This was the cause of a critical security vulnerability in Judge0 :cite:`judge0-share-net-vulnerability`.

 As a result of the previous complications, we decided that the return-on-investment for securely implementing an internet access solution is low and that the risk of insecurely implementing one is high.